phrsampaio/deft-funnel/README.md

 **Optional input:**

-* *lsbounds*     : vector of lower bounds for all the constraints (white box and black box)
+* *lsbounds*     : vector of lower bounds for all the constraints (black boxes first, then white boxes)

-* *usbounds*     : vector of upper bounds for all the constraints (white box and black box)
+* *usbounds*     : vector of upper bounds for all the constraints (black boxes first, then white boxes)

 * *lxbounds*     : vector of lower bounds for the x variables